What Is a Wholesale Mortgage Lender?

 • Fees: Lenders charge multiple fees, including loan origination fees and closing costs, and they’re legally obligated to disclose these fees to you.

-• Interest rate and APR: The interest rate is the cost to borrow money from the lender.
+• Interest rate and APR: The interest rate is the cost of borrowing money from a lender.
 The annual percentage rate (APR) is the total cost of borrowing, including all the fees associated with the loan.

 • Repayment term: The repayment term is the length of the mortgage loan.
 While most borrowers are familiar with the 30-year option, other loan terms are available.

-• Lender reputation: Read online reviews or talk to friends and family who have worked with a lender recently.
+• Lender reputation: Read online reviews or talk to friends and family who have recently worked with a lender.

 • Customer service: How responsive is the lender to your questions and concerns?
 Also, compare how transparent it is in its paperwork and transactions.

-• On-time closings: It’s critical the lender you select is timely with the closing, especially in cases where deadlines are tight.
+• On-time closings: It’s critical that the lender you select closes on time, especially when deadlines are tight.

-• Licensing and accreditation: Every state or region has licensing requirements.
-Make sure the lender you choose is licensed for your state so you know it meets the regulatory requirements.
+• Licensing and accreditation: Each state or region has its own licensing requirements.
+Make sure the lender you choose is licensed in your state so you know it meets the regulatory requirements.

 » MORE: How to choose a mortgage lender